bha-github-organization/trip-d-print/README.md

 * [Ventilator Splitter](http://ventsplitter.org) - Jason S is producing these.
 I'm trying to gather more info.

+* [Various PPE Gear](https://3dprint.nih.gov/collections/covid-19-response) - Matthew B shared this link.
+These are CDC approved designs.
+I'm going to experiment with the 6 hole design using this tip:

+    *Set the end stop on the 3 hole punch to 10 inch size (basically, 1/2" away from the normal centered location) then punch once, flip, and punch again to get the right pattern.*

+    I'll report back here with my findings.

 ---------

 3D Printed Face Mask Holder